AhmedAlaa27/Ahmed-Alaa/README.md

 - **Objective**: Classify movies into genres based on their descriptions using machine learning models.
 - **Tools Used**: Python, TF-IDF Vectorization, Logistic Regression.
 - **Summary**:
-  - **Data Preprocessing**: Cleaned the text data by removing stop words, special characters, and performing text normalization.
+  - **Data Preprocessing**: Cleaned the text data by removing stop words, and special characters, and performing text normalization.
 Applied TF-IDF Vectorization to convert text into numerical features.
   - **Model Training**: Split the dataset into training and testing sets.
 Trained a Logistic Regression model to predict movie genres based on the processed text data.
 - **Conclusion**: The project showcases how text processing and machine learning techniques can be utilized to classify movies into genres from their descriptions.
 - **GitHub**: [View Project](https://github.com/AhmedAlaa27/Movie-Genre-Classification)

-## Skills
+## 🛠 Skills

 - **Programming Languages**: Python
 - **Machine Learning Libraries/Frameworks**: TensorFlow, Scikit-Learn, XGBoost